dcodeIO/PSON/README.md

 ![PSON](https://raw.github.com/dcodeIO/PSON/master/PSON.png)
 ====
-**PSON** is a super efficient binary serialization format for JSON.
-It outperforms JSON, BSON, BJSON and, if used wisely, even protobuf and thrift in encoding size!
+**PSON** is a super efficient binary serialization format for JSON focused on minimal encoding size.

 How does it work?
 -----------------
-PSON combines the best of JSON, BJSON, ProtoBuf and ZIP to achieve a superior small footprint on the network level.
+PSON combines the best of JSON, BJSON, ProtoBuf and a bit of ZIP to achieve a superior small footprint on the network level.
 Basic constants and small integer values are efficiently encoded as a single byte.
 Other integer values are always encoded as variable length integers.
 Additionally it comes with progressive and static dictionaries to reduce data redundancy to a minimum.
 In a nutshell: